Share the power and juice up your phones with the best USB charging hubs

 - Price: $33

 We’re impressed with the design of this durable USB charging hub, which also serves admirably as a travel adapter.
 It’s compact and portable, with four USB ports on one side and fold-out prongs to plug into a wall outlet on the other.
-One of the ports, marked in green, is compliant with Quick Charge 2.0, while the other three, marked in blue, can deliver up to 5V/2.4A apiece.
+One of the ports, marked in green, is compliant with Quick Charge 2.0 — which promises 75 percent faster charging — while the other three, marked in blue, can deliver up to 5V/2.4A apiece.
 You also get two adapters in the box, which slot on securely to work with various outlets throughout Europe.
 The fact that it plugs in sideways can be a little awkward depending on the outlet, and you’ll find charging speeds are slower when using all four USB ports at once, because the total output is limited to 8A.
 Nonetheless, this USB charging hub is still a good value.

 Buy one now from:

-Note: Update: Added the Nomad USB Charging Hub.